sylvianguy/personal-goals/README.md

 ### Things I'll do for the next 3 months:

-- [ ] Build a curriculum for FED Testing Workshop
+- [ ] Build curriculum for FED Testing Workshop
 - [ ] Build something interactive & sharable, combining calligraphy svg?
 - [ ] Write an abstract for a talk
 - [ ] Learn Node + Express and build an API for funzies